Gabulhas/Gabulhas/README.md

   - Delivered various software solutions including management tools, bots, and database management

 ## 🛠️ Languages  (not in any particular order)
-Go, OCaml, Rust, Elixir, Python, C, Java, JavaScript, Bash, SQL, HTML, CSS, X86_64 ASM
+Go, OCaml, Rust, Elixir, Solidity, Python, C, Java, JavaScript, Bash, SQL, HTML, CSS, X86_64 ASM, and much more (Why get do we care about specific languages when the real skill is in the art of programming itself?)

 ## 📦 Relevant Repos
 - **[Thesis](https://github.com/Gabulhas/thesis-Consensus-Protocol-as-a-Plugin/blob/master/Tese.pdf)**: My written thesis on ways and tools to live test Blockchain Consensus Protocol.

 - **[Tezos PoW, PoA and Live Testing Tool](https://github.com/Gabulhas/Tezos-PoW-and-Testing-Tool)**: Implementation of the Proof of Work and Proof of Authority Blockchain Consensus protocols, alongside a Protocol Bootstrapper and Live Tester for Tezos Blockchain Node - a significant part of my Master Degree Research.